timekit-io/booking-js/README.md

   strings: { // Customize string used in the widget, defaults are shown below
     submitText: 'Book it',
     successMessageTitle: 'Thanks!',
+    successMessageBody: 'An invitation has been sent to: <br /> %s <br /><br /> Please accept the invitation to confirm the booking.',
     timezoneHelperLoading: 'Loading..',
     timezoneHelperDifferent: 'Your timezone is %s hours %s of %s (calendar shown in your local time)',
-    timezoneHelperSame: 'You are in the same timezone as %s',
+    timezoneHelperSame: 'You are in the same timezone as %s' }
-    successMessageBody: 'An invitation has been sent to: <br /> %s <br /><br /> Please accept the invitation to confirm the booking. <br /><br />Have a great day!'
-  }
 }
 ```